-To improve the speed and quality of decision-making, you should strive to be as transparent as possible with your team members.
+To improve the speed and quality of decision-making, you should strive to be as transparent as possible with your remote team members.
 The more they know, the easier it will be for them to act autonomously.

 First, consider having regular “town hall” meetings with your reports to discuss the status of the company, pending decisions, any recent changes, revenue and financial updates, and so forth.
 These types of meetings can make managers nervous – after all, traditionally companies don’t give their workers any “non-essential” news.
 But the benefits of being open far outweigh any potentially negative consequences.

 Second, put your conversations out into the open.
 Giving all of your team members access to the same information improves their ability to think and act as a single unit (which is especially critical considering they’re distributed).
 It also means you won’t face unnecessary bottlenecks.

 For example, let’s say one team member asks you to clarify a project detail.
 If you reply via email, he or she’s the only one who can benefit from the answer.
 If, however, you use a team-wide platform everyone will be more informed.

 The last tip to effectively manage remotely is simple: Be honest!
 When you’re speaking with your team members, strive to be as authentic and candid as you can.

 Feel free to ask questions or let us know your favorite tips for managing remote team in the comments below.